first95/SoftwareResources/README.md

 - Some information on computer networking as used on the robot is available [here](Networking.md)
 - Instructions on how to upgrade robot firmware are [here](robot_firmware.md)
 - Instructions on how to configure the radio: https://wpilib.screenstepslive.com/s/4485/m/13503/l/144986-programming-your-radio-for-home-use Note that the WiFi must be disabled, really disabled.
 Go to Control Panel ->Network and Sharing Center -> Network Connections.
 Then right click on the Wi-Fi interface and make sure you select "Disable".
 Then from a command line run 'netsh interface show interface' and it should show Admin State as Disabled for WiFi.
 This info is courtesy of the response from coach_zac in this thread https://www.chiefdelphi.com/forums/showthread.php?t=141688  In configuration screen, put in team name, robot name, limit BW, and no firewall.
-- The robot control system is documented here: https://wpilib.screenstepslive.com/s/4485
+- The robot control system is documented here: https://docs.wpilib.org/en/latest/
 - The Talon SRX Software Manual is available as a pdf here: http://www.ctr-electronics.com/talon-srx.html#product_tabs_technical_resources
-- To view the RoboRIO Webdashboard, and from there be able to update the Talons' firmware: https://wpilib.screenstepslive.com/s/currentCS/m/cs_hardware/l/262266-roborio-webdashboard
 - We often use a control method known as a PID controller.  https://www.csimn.com/CSI_pages/PIDforDummies.html

 ## Advanced topics